Diamond buying guide: All about certified and non-certified diamonds explained

 Gem Certification and Assurance Lab (GCAL)

-If you want to know more about GIA certified diamonds specifically, you can read our dedicated blog
+If you would like to explore GIA grading in detail, you can read our dedicated blog.

 Non-Certified Diamonds

-Being the best diamond manufacturer in India, we can proudly say that we grade all our diamonds internally and document the report as the Faith grading certificate.
-Also, our grading standards are in line with the GIA standards.
+As a leading diamond manufacturer in India, we internally grade all our diamonds under the Faith grading certificate.
+Moreover, our grading standards align with GIA standards.

 Our Range

-With our commitment towards excellence, transparency, and quality, our diamonds are exported to over 80+ countries, including Australia, Belgium, Europe, UAE, the USA, etc.
+With our commitment to transparency and excellence, we export diamonds to over 80+ countries, including Australia, Belgium, Europe, UAE, and the USA.

-Explore our exclusive collection of sparkling diamonds, both certified and non certified by registering yourself on hk.co
+Explore our collection of certified diamond and non-certified diamond options by registering yourself on hk.co.

 BLOG